Events

 Online Italian courses at St. Jerome’s University (SJU) received an almost $9,200 CAD financial boost this year from the Istituto Italiano di Cultura Toronto.
 Find out more in our LATEST NEWS story.

-Congratulations to 2021 graduate Julia Baker (French Studies) for achieving the highest academic achievement in the Department of Italian and French Studies.
+Congratulations to 2023 graduate Payton Wentzlaff for achieving the highest academic achievement in the department of Italian & French Studies.

-Congratulations to Yashar Alizadeh-Ebadi who is the 2021 recipient of this award.
+Congratulations to Nadia Formisano who is the 2023 recipient of this award.